goraft/raftd/README.md

 ### Why isn't feature X implemented?

 Raftd is meant to be a basic reference implementation.
-As such, it's aim is to provide the smallest, simplest implementation required to get someone off the ground and using go-raft in their project.
+As such, its aim is to provide the smallest, simplest implementation required to get someone off the ground and using go-raft in their project.
 If you have questions on how to implement a given feature, please add a Github Issue and we can provide instructions in this README.

 ## Debugging